EscFranco/ITCrowdChallenge/README.md

 - Users can select to display products in a single category
 - Users can click on any product to get more information
+- /admin you can Add, Edit or delete the products that the database provides

 ## Getting Started